 Search is the discoverer of the Port Hope Simpson CREE District, a highly prospective CREE belt located in southeast Labrador, where the Company controls a belt 70 km long and up to 8 km wide.
 Search owns 100% of the advanced CREE resource called the Foxtrot Project ("Foxtrot"), and recently announced Foxtrot-like prospects called "Deep Fox" and "Fox Meadow".
 In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
-The primary focus of Search is to continue to advance the Foxtrot resource and to produce a resource at Deep Fox, while evaluating other Foxtrot-like prospects.
+Search will continue to advance the Foxtrot resource by initiating a mineral estimate for Deep Fox from the recent drill program results while evaluating other Foxtrot-like prospects.
 Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources to a central processing facility that would be situated within the District.